Peace Education Program

 What is the Peace Education Program?

-The program gives participants the opportunity to focus and reflect on their own humanity, plus learn about their inner resources such as choice, hope, and dignity.
-Developed by The Prem Rawat Foundation (TPRF), the Peace Education Program offers several courses, each consisting of 10 workshops based on themes for exploring one’s inner resources.
-The content of each workshop is based on excerpts from the international talks about personal peace by TPRF’s founder, Prem Rawat.
+The program gives participants the opportunity to focus and reflect on their own humanity.
+Developed by The Prem Rawat Foundation (TPRF), the Peace Education Program consists of 10 workshops based on themes for exploring one’s inner resources.
+Each workshop’s content is based on excerpts from international talks about personal peace by TPRF’s founder, Prem Rawat.

 What are the objectives of the Peace Education Program?